jmongard/Git.SemVersioning.Gradle/README.md

 allprojects {
     version = ver
 }
-// Note: Using `allprojects` with configuration cache is currently not supported by Gradle.
-// If you plan to use configuration cache, apply the plugin to each subproject separately.

 ```

 [For the latest published version see the plugins page at Gradle.org](https://plugins.gradle.org/plugin/com.github.jmongard.git-semver-plugin)

-The plugin requires java version 17 to run.
+The plugin requires Gradle 8 and Java version 17 to run.
+(Use version `0.16.1` if Gradle 7 is required.)
 (Use version `0.13.0` if Java 8 is required.)

 ## Versioning